joshmoody24/CrowdPulse/README.md

 ## Setup Instructions
 1. Clone this git repository
 2. In the `backend` directory, create a file called `.env` and copy the contents of `.env.example` into it.
-Then fill in the placeholders with real values.
+Then fill in the placeholders with real values
 3. Open 2 terminals
 4. In the first terminal, navigate to the backend folder `cd backend`
 5. Install backend dependencies `npm install`